 Joanne is a multi-media storyteller, trained in photography, video, and diverse forms of written storytelling.
-She recently received a Master’s degree in English from Northeastern University.
+She is a doctoral candidate in the department of Criminology, Law and Society at UCI.
+She is a Ford Foundation fellow and a Eugene Cota-Robles fellow.
 Her thesis project, Angelenos Incarcerated: The LA County Jail Oral History Project, presents the narratives of former inmates through audio and video interviews, interactive mapping, topical exhibits, and a documentary short film.
-Joanne was an active member in the Digital Humanities community at Northeastern, where she was the community outreach lead for Our Marathon: The Boston Bombing Digital Archive, and the Women Writers Project.
-Before returning to university, Joanne was a photographer and writer for multiple Los Angeles area publications.
+Joanne specializes in oral history and digital humanities.
+Joanne has been a photographer and writer for multiple Los Angeles area publications.
 She is a professional event and portrait photographer; previously having studied photojournalism and videography at Brooks Institute of Photography.
 Her recent adventures include a month-long stay in Kenya, from which she produced a documentary short film on sexual violence in Kenya, and an internship as a photographer, videographer, and speechwriter for the Governor of Massachusetts.